concourse/concourse-bosh-release/README.md

 Please note that Concourse is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 You can review the Code of Code of Conduct in [`CODE_OF_CONDUCT.md`](https://github.com/concourse/concourse/blob/master/CODE_OF_CONDUCT.md)

+## Shipping

+Mostly of concern to the core Concourse team -- you can get some tips about shipping the 4.2.x series in [`SHIPPING.md`](https://github.com/concourse/concourse-bosh-release/blob/release/4.2.x/SHIPPING.md).